garethslinn/useContext_with_useReducer/README.md

-# Example app using useContext with useReducers
+# Example app using useContext with useReducer

 ```sh
 I have typically used redux for state management but useContext brings